debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/search-multicast-groups.md

 Alternatively, if you want to filter multicast groups, see [Searching multicast groups using filters](#searching-multicast-groups-using-filters).

+&nbsp;

 1. In the navigation panel, click **Multicast groups**.

-    -\> The Multicast Groups panels appears.
+    -\&gt; The Multicast Groups panels appears.

-    -\> It displays in the result area of the Search frame all the multicast groups created on your network.
+    -\&gt; It displays in the result area of the Search frame all the multicast groups created on your network.

 2. Check the following information about the multicast groups: